DisnakeDev/disnake/docs/api/automod.rst

     .. attribute:: block_member_interaction

-        The rule will prevent the user from interacting through text, voice, etc.
+        The rule will prevent the user from using text, voice, or other interactions.

         .. versionadded:: 2.9